mattermost/docs/source/administration/config-settings.rst

 **True**: Enables rendering of latex code.

 **False**: Disables rendering of latex code to prevent the app from crashing when sharing code that might outgrow assigned memory.
+When disabled, latex code will be highlighted.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableLatex": false`` with options ``true`` and ``false``.                                                              |